jaysoo/jaysoo.ca/_posts/2014-01-20-semantic-angularjs-directives.md

 * How to provide communication between directives via controllers.
 * How to provide basic animations using the `$animate` service.

+This post assume you have some experience with Angular directives.

 ## Motivation